zongxp/zongxp.github.io/_pages/about.md

 ---
-permalink: /
+layout: archive
-title: "About us"
+title: "About"
-author_profile: true
-redirect_from:
-  - /about/
+permalink: /about/
-  - /about.html
 ---

 The MRI physics lab at ShanghaiTech University directed by Prof. Zong focuses on the development of MRI methods